Complex zero-free regions at large |q| for multivariate Tutte polynomials (alias Potts-model partition functions) with general complex edge weights: Acknowledgments

 \section{Acknowledgments}

 We are extremely grateful to Svante Janson for answering our query about the behavior of $Z_{K_n}(q,w)$ when $w > 0$ is taken independent of $n$ [cf.\ \reff{eq.janson}].
+We are also indebted to an anonymous referee, whose incisive comments on a previous version of our paper led us to obtain some notable improvements.

 We wish to thank the Isaac Newton Institute for Mathematical Sciences, University of Cambridge, for generous support during the programme on Combinatorics and Statistical Mechanics (January--June 2008), where this work was begun.
-One of us (A.D.S.)\ also thanks the Institut Henri Poincar\'e -- Centre Emile Borel for hospitality during the programmes on Interacting Particle Systems, Statistical Mechanics and Probability Theory (September--December 2008) and Statistical Physics, Combinatorics and Probability (September--December 2009), where this work was completed.
+One of us (A.D.S.)\ also thanks the Institut Henri Poincar\'e -- Centre Emile Borel for hospitality during the programmes on Interacting Particle Systems, Statistical Mechanics and Probability Theory (September--December 2008) and Statistical Physics, Combinatorics and Probability (September--December 2009), and the Laboratoire de Physique Th\'eorique at the \'Ecole Normale Sup\'erieure for hospitality during April--June 2011.

 This research was supported in part by U.S.\ National Science Foundation grant PHY--0424082, by the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (CNPq), and by the Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de Minas Gerais (FAPEMIG).